johanbook/meet/docs/organizations-and-profiles.md

-# Organization
+# Organizations and profiles

-The system comes with built-in systems for profiles and organizations (workspaces).
+The system comes with built-in systems for organizations (workspaces) and profiles.
 Below the default implementation is outlined.
 This is not set in stone and can be changed.

 ## Personal organizations